-User experiences are plentiful and many of them are positive.
 One user felt like he had been thrown into a “boiling vat of murky white liquid where he wasn’t sure if he had a physical body.”
 As bubbles would touch his skin, he would receive memories and emotions.

 Another user noted complete euphoria after taking the drug.
 During the trip, he said that “the whole of my being and the world’s existence and history had suddenly made sense to me.”
 He felt the effects for 30 minutes.

-Users often lose the sense of time and space and see vivid colors and imagery.
+Users often lose their sense of time and space and see vivid colors and imagery.
 One user said that matrix-like colors gave birth in “non-time” to explosions of sparks which were galactic in the inward scope and scale.